xan105/node-xinput-ffi/README.md

 - string[] guid: classguid(s) found
 - boolean xinput: a XInput device or not

-💡 obj are unique by their vid/pid
+💡 object are unique by their vid/pid

 Output example with a DS4(wireless) and ds4windows(XInput wrapper):
 ```js